What’s Best for Your Hair? Moisturizing Oils or Sealing Oils

 Both moisturizing and sealing oils are beneficial to your hair and scalp.
 You can even combine the moisturizing and sealing oils together to get the best of both worlds.
 Flower Bomb Rapid Rejuvenation Oil has both moisturizing and sealing oils that are nourishing, have vitamins, and will help your hair grow faster.

-Now that you know what oils to use and how they differ from one another!
-So, which oil is your favorite?
+Which oil is your favorite?
 Still not sure, then it sounds like a blend of moisturizing and sealing oils would be perfect for your hair.
-Happy oiling!